-This Classic & Healthy Wild Rice Casserole is made with mushrooms & onions.
-A hearty vegetarian or side dish that’s easy to make & guaranteed to please a crowd.
+This Classic and Healthy Wild Rice Casserole is made with mushrooms and onions.
+A hearty vegetarian or side dish that’s easy to make and guaranteed to please a crowd.
 Gluten Free + Low Calorie + Vegan

 Wild rice, do you love it or do you hate it?
 Do you even know what it is?
 Are you eating the boxed version?
 If so, we really need to talk!

 First, let’s get one thing straight.
 Wild rice is not a grain, it’s a water grass seed that grows in wet fields.
 It has a chewy, nutty flavor and purplish hue.
 Nutritionally, wild rice has TWICE the protein and fiber as brown rice and is high in B vitamins (hello energy!).

 Wild rice is naturally gluten free and low in calories.
 This is true only of the non-boxed kind.
 Boxed versions generally are contaminated with gluten and contain other additives that are disrupting to the balance of the body.

 When you buy wild rice, look for bagged versions that only contains the rice on the ingredient lists and the label should have a certified gluten free stamp.
 Some markets even wild rice available in bins so you could go that route too.

 Growing up in Wisconsin, I’ve been spoiled when it comes to wild rice.
 It grows abundantly in the Great Lake region, primarily near Minnesota where my Dad’s family lives.
 In fact, my uncle goes out in his canoe and harvests wild rice during the year, has it processed then disperses it to the family.

 So we’ve always had fresh wild rice on hand.
 It’s been a staple in our meals for as long as I can remember.
 I guess there’s only so much wild rice one person can eat, and I’m not complaining!